-1. Enhancing branch office functions
+2. Enhancing branch office functions

-- A. The branch office manager will faithfully exhibit its role. - The branch office manager will carefully ascertain the circumstances surrounding regions and businesses and adopt a bird'seye perspective of regions to work towards solving their problems. - B. Strengthen our nationwide network of 152 branches. - C. Constantly strengthen the branch management framework based on a bottom-up approach to management.

-2. Conduct efficient and effective operations taking into consideration issues that have become clear as a result of responses to the COVID-19
+- A. The branch office manager will faithfully exhibit its role. - The branch office manager will carefully ascertain the circumstances surrounding regions and businesses and adopt a bird'seye perspective of regions to work towards solving their problems. - B. Strengthen our nationwide network of 152 branches. - C. Continuously strengthen the branch management framework based on a bottom-up approach to management including implementation of measures intended to solve branch operational issues that have become clear as a result of responses to the COVID-19 pandemic.